NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 A decision tree regressor was modeled to evaluate how well ozone (O3) can be predicted based on the other variables present in our dataset.
 This was done using the Sklearn library.
 These steps were taken to complete it:

 * Dataset was read in using a Spark session to pull from an AWS S3 bucket
-* Unnecessary columns were droped from the Dataframe - photo shows the final code for columns used
+* Unnecessary columns were dropped from the Dataframe - photo shows the final code for columns used

 ![Screen Shot 2023-12-12 at 5 08 05 PM](https://github.com/NaseemaO/Air-Quality-Predictions-in-Beijing/assets/136642574/a6680de9-ac70-47fc-9763-d138269d253d)